anderssonlab/PRIMEloci/README.md

 2. **Install R Package**:

    Ensure you have R version 4.2 or higher.
-Open R or RStudio and run the following command to install the PRIMEloci package locally from the provided .tar.gz file:
+Open R or RStudio and run the following command to install the PRIMEloci package locally from the provided `.tar.gz` file:

    ```r
    install.packages("path/to/PRIMEloci_0.7.tar.gz", repos = NULL, type = "source")
    ```

-   Check the DESCRIPTION file for other relevant R packages that need to be installed.

 3. **Install Python Packages**: